 Therapy

-My therapy practice is trauma-informed, evidence-based, and draws upon several modalities, such as Gestalt (including authentic presence and empty chair work), existential (meaning making), experiential / felt sense (linking the mind and body for awareness and healing) and psychodynamic (such as exploring the effects of key relationships with caregivers and partners).
 I believe every individual has the innate capacity to thrive both personally and in relationship.
 My aim is to help my clients work through any resistance or blocks that may be preventing this from happening, by creating a safe space where every part of the client is welcome.
 I also bring warmth and humour to co-create a client-focused healing and growth experience.

 My relationship therapy combines active listening, reflections, and communication skills.
 It is strongly informed by a clear understanding of the effects of power imbalances and domestic violence in relationships.
 I also take into consideration each individual’s attachment style developed in early childhood (and sometimes in long-term adult relationships).